hburgoyne/homepage/README.md

 # Hayden Burgoyne Personal Homepage

-A minimalist personal homepage built with Next.js, Tailwind CSS, and Supabase.
+A minimalist personal homepage built using Claude Opus 4with Next.js, Tailwind CSS, and Supabase.

+## Claude

+Essentially all of this site was written by Claude Opus 4.
+I've included the prompt I used and the conversation I had with Claude in the Windsurf chat in the prompt.md file.

 ## Features